Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Mathematical description

-Having achieved the dimensionless ALE-FSI governing equation, we can now apply asymptotic two-scale analysis which starts from the multiscale expansion of the relevant fields using the following steps.
+Having achieved the dimensionless ALE-FSI governing equations, we can now apply asymptotic two-scale analysis which starts from the multi-scale expansion of the relevant fields using the following steps.
 The differential operator is decoupled via

 The integral average and average are applied to the parameters and fields with $\vect{y}$-dependency to be employed at the homogenised level.
-We carry out the multiscale expansion of all the relevant fields in the following.
+We carry out the multi-scale expansion of the governing equations in the following.